AB Foods sugar profits to fall in 2017-18 year - CEO

-LONDON (Reuters) - Associated British Foods (ABF.L) expects profits in its sugar business to fall in its 2017-18 financial year after rising 537 percent in 2016-17, its boss said on Tuesday.
+LONDON, Nov 7 (Reuters) - Associated British Foods expects profits in its sugar business to fall in its 2017-18 financial year after rising 537 percent in 2016-17, its boss said on Tuesday.

 “We expect the profits of sugar to come down in the current year,” Chief Executive George Weston told Reuters.